dk/Net-Eboks/README.md

 personal NemID signature. `eboks-authenticate` will start a small webserver on `http://localhost:9999/`, where you will need to connect to with a browser.
-There, it will ask for your CPR, your password (from e-boks Menu/Mobiladgang), and will try to show a standard NemID window, that you will need to log in, and then confirm that indeed you to allow the login to eBoks.
-If that works, the script will send that to the eBoks server so it recognizes your future logins from a pseudo device (you would see it as Net-Eboks in Menu/Mobiladgang/Aktiverede enheder).
+There, it will ask for your CPR, your password (from e-boks Menu/Mobiladgang), and will try to show a standard NemID window.
+You will need to log in there, in the way you usually do, using either one-time pads or the NemID app, and then confirm the request from eBoks.
+If that works, the script will register the pseudo device Net-Eboks for future logins (you would see the device entry in Menu/Mobiladgang/Aktiverede enheder; you can also disable it from there).

-This step should be done one time only, for each user, not for each installation.
+This step should be done only once per user, not per installation - after the registration you can access eBoks from any server that has this module installed.

 **Security note**: *No data is stored on the computer in the process, the only record is stored on the eBoks server itself*.

-Also, there are no security concerns others than the usual suspects when one uses NemID logins by other means.
+Also, there are no specific security concerns others than the usual suspects when one logs into NemID.
 To be extra paranoid though, use only two-factor authentication through NemID app, not through one-time pads, as the app shows who is the issuer of the login request when asking for its confirmation.
 Make sure the requestor is eBoks, not your bank :)

 Operations
 ==========